equinor/fusion-bmt/README.md

 ##### When to apply the migration to our databases

-You can apply migrations to the test database at any time to test that it behaves as expected.
+You can apply migrations to the dev database at any time to test that it behaves as expected.

-Once the changes are merged to master you should apply the migration to the dev database.

-The prod database doesn't need to be updated manually, as all migrations are applied to it automatically as part of the release to prod pipelines.
+The prod and test databases doesn't need to be updated manually, as all migrations are applied to it automatically as part of the pipelines when pushed to test and prod.

 #### Populating databases with Questions